 "Can machines learn how clouds work?
 The epistemic implications of machine learning methods in climate science."
 Philosophy of Science (2021) (Thesis: Machine learning methods are not reliable for climate prediction and decision-making because they do not represent causal processes that produce climate phenomena.)

 "Against explainability requirements for ethical artificial intelligence in health care."
 AI & Ethics (2022) (Thesis: Explainability does not confirm the reliability of AI methods for medical decision making and, thus, is not necessary for the ethical use of AI in clinical settings.)

 Scientists have recently developed AI systems that can both rival the performance of human experts as well as produce evidence that influences human decisions.
-For example, AI systems can detect the gender of a person from their footprint, a job once reserved for human experts (podiatrists).
-Similarly, ShotSpotter is an AI system that locates the source of loud noises that the system identifies as gunshots.
+For example, ShotSpotter is an AI system that locates the source of loud noises that the system identifies as gunshots.
 In other words, ShotSpotter effectively generates legal evidence.
 The potential for AI expert witnesses and AI generated evidence is appealing due to the purported objectivity, absence of personal motivation, reliable memory, and impressive accuracy of expert systems.
+As a result,

 Can we trust AI expert systems or is trust a concept that is only applicable to human agents?

 Are we, as non-experts, obligated to epistemically defer to AI expert systems?

 What should we do when AI and human experts disagree?